|MP 7.01.67||Endovascular Grafts for Abdominal Aortic Aneurysms|

 75953: Placement of proximal or distal extension prosthesis for endovascular repair of infrarenal abdominal aortic aneurysm, radiological supervision, and interpretation.

 It is estimated that less than 5% of patients will be unsuccessfully treated with endovascular techniques to the extent that the patient must undergo urgent or emergent open surgical aneurysm repair.
-The following CPT codes have been introduced to describe this situation:
+The following CPT codes describe this situation:

 34830: Open repair of infrarenal aortic aneurysm or dissection, plus repair of associated arterial trauma, following unsuccessful endovascular repair; tube prosthesis